Can You Afford to Pay for College?

 First, let me say that finding scholarships is HARD WORK.
 It’s tedious, so be ready and be patient.
 There are a lot of scams out there, but there are also a lot of people trying to help by telling their stories of how they’ve found money.

 There are some common threads among “the experts”.
 Since paying for college is such a huge burden, I’m sharing what I’ve learned here. *This post may contain affiliate links.
-This means , at no additional cost to you, we will earn a small commission if you click the link and make a purchase.
+This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.

-There’s a ton of information out there.
+There’s a lot of information out there.
 Some good and some not so good.
 The more organized you and your child can be and work TOGETHER– the more success you will have.

 I think this is really important.
 You and your child need to work as a team because the responsibility can’t be on them entirely.
 They are busy with school.
 Besides, we are smarter than they are, right?
 Ha!
 I do think our kids need to have some “skin” in the game and understand how this all works.
 So, have that money conversation!
-Here’s Mel’s blog post about how she did it.
+Here’s my blog post about how that has worked for us so far.

 How to get organized?
 You need a tracker of course!
 Simple, but useful.
-Below is what I am using right now to track the scholarships I find for my daughter for which she qualifies.
-Pretty straightforward.
+Below is what I am using right now to track the scholarships I find for my boys for which they qualify.

 I’m sure by now that you are probably pretty organized after surviving elementary and middle school.
 But, I would suggest a separate binder/notebook or folder to keep your scholarship information.
-Check out our parent toolkit for staying organized all through high school!
+Check out my parent toolkit for staying organized all through high school!
+All of this will help your teen be organized when applying for scholarships, filling out applications, etc. It all helps pay for college!

 (Click image to download.)

 You may have heard – the best place to start is LOCAL.
 Have your student visit their guidance office for local scholarships.
 Check with your employer, too.
-I just applied to mine and they will be having a drawing in the spring.
-If your employer doesn’t have a scholarship, ask!
+If your employer doesn’t have a scholarship, ask if they could create one!

 Also, research your child’s current or future college.
 Check their financial aid website.
 Most likely they have scholarships ready for you to apply for now and have other resources/suggestions.
-My daughter applied for one at her community college last fall.
-She received $1,000 for this spring semester!
-Boom, she only had to pay $200, plus her books, which she paid for with her own money!
+My son applied for one at his community college last fall.
+He didn’t receive anything, but you never know until you try!

 Here are some other places to look: